brzpegasus/ember-cli-nwjs/README.md

 Then, in your Ember CLI project:

-* Add `ember-cli-node-webkit` to your `package.json`'s dev dependencies.
-The version doesn't really matter.
-The package just needs to be listed so that Ember CLI can discover and register your addon:
+* Add `ember-cli-node-webkit` to your `package.json`'s dev dependencies so that Ember CLI can discover and register the addon:

 ```json
 {